124938/learning-spark/core-api-features/README.md

   * **Local:** Mode to be used by developer while doing development of spark application on local machine (default mode on local machine)
     * `spark-shell --master local[*]` => Launch spark shell in local mode

-  * **Stand Alone:** Recommended mode to used by developer before deploying application to production (binary provided within spark distribution)
+  * **Stand Alone:** Recommended mode to be used by developer before deploying application to production (binaries available within spark distribution)
     * `start-master.sh` => Start Master
     * `start-slave.sh spark://localhost:7077` => Start Slave
     * `spark-shell --master spark://localhost:7077` => Launch spark shell in standalone mode